joshbegley/nyt-latest/README.md

 `There&#8217;s been no shortage of questions surrounding the New Orleans Pelicans and some of the polarizing moves made during Joe Dumars&#8217; first offseason as the lead executive.`\
 https://nytimes.com/athletic/6613001/2025/09/09/pelicans-nba-offseason-questions-mailbag/

-**Israel Targeted Hamas Leadership in Strike, Military Says**\
+**Israel Targeted Hamas Leadership in Qatar Strike**\
-`Two Israel officials said the operation took place in Qatar, while a Qatari-based station reported explosions in Doha.`\
+`Qatar condemned the attack, which the Qatari foreign ministry said targeted the “residential headquarters” where a number of senior Hamas politicians live.`\
 https://nytimes.com/2025/09/09/world/middleeast/israel-hamas-doha-qatar-strike.html

 **Macron Has No Good Options After Repeat Collapse of French Government**\